UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Arguments

-`address: string`- Signer, the address of **Collection Owner**
+`address: string`- Signer, the address of the **Collection Owner**

 `collectionId: number` - ID of the collection to set limits for

 `limits: CollectionLimits*` - The **Effective Limits** of the collection.
-Difference between the **Effective Limits** and the limits returned by [Get collection by Id](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/collection-by-id) are explained in [the effective limits of the collection](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/effective-collection-limits).
+The difference between the **Effective Limits** and the limits returned by [Get collection by Id](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/collection-by-id) is explained in [the effective limits of the collection](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/effective-collection-limits).

 &ast; Interface **CollectionLimits**

 - `accountTokenOwnershipLimit?: number | null` - Maximum number of tokens that one address can own
 - `sponsoredDataSize?: number | null` - Maximum byte size of custom token data that can be sponsored when tokens are minted in sponsored mode
 - `sponsoredDataRateLimit?: number | null` - Defines how many blocks need to pass between setVariableMetadata transactions in order for them to be sponsored
-- `tokenLimit?: number | null` - Total amount of tokens that can be minted in this collection
+- `tokenLimit?: number | null` - Total amount of tokens that can be minted in this collection.
-- `sponsorTransferTimeout?: number | null` - Time interval in blocks that defines once per how long a non-privileged user transfer or mint transaction can be sponsored
+- `sponsorTransferTimeout?: number | null` - Time interval in blocks that defines once per how long a non-privileged user transfer or the mint transaction can be sponsored
 - `sponsorApproveTimeout?: number | null` - Time interval in blocks that defines once per how long a non-privileged user approve transaction can be sponsored
-- `ownerCanTransfer?: boolean | null` - Boolean value that tells if collection owner or admins can transfer or burn tokens owned by other non-privileged users
+- `ownerCanTransfer?: boolean | null` - A boolean value that tells if collection owner or admins can transfer or burn tokens owned by other non-privileged users
-- `ownerCanDestroy?: boolean | null` - Boolean value that tells if collection owner can destroy it
+- `ownerCanDestroy?: boolean | null` - A boolean value that tells if collection owner can destroy it
 - `transfersEnabled?: boolean | null` - Flag that defines whether token transfers between users are currently enabled

 #### Behaviour and errors

+**Attention!** Total amount of tokens includes also the tokens that have been minted and burned after that.
+So if tokenLimit=3, 2 tokens were minted and 1 of them was burned, only 1 more token can be minted.

 Throw errors: